India International School in Japan: Curriculum

 Its curriculum is based on standards set by the Central Board of Secondary Education (CBSE) in India.

-Hindi, however, is not the only language available as a student may choose one from a variety of Tamil (native teacher), Nepali (native), French(Parisian), Japanese(native) and of course, Hindi.
+Hindi, however, is not the only language available as a student may choose one from a variety of Tamil (native teacher), Nepali (native), French (Parisian), Japanese (native).

 The school not only emphasizes academics but also physical education.
 Students may participate in co-curricular activities for an additional fee.
-The school has two laboratories; one is the science lab and the retro-computer lab with windows software and more than 50 seats and computers.
+The school has three laboratories; two science labs and a retro-computer lab with windows software and more than 50 seats and computers.

 Campus move

-In spring 2023, the Tokyo campus of IISJ will remove to the new building in the Toyo, Koto, Tokyo.
+In spring 2023, the Tokyo campus of IISJ Moved to the new building in the Toyo, Koto, Tokyo.
+The current president is Nirmal Jain.